Rate this article 4.90909090909090951 based on 11 reviews

 - there are no minimum share capital requirements for creating a foundation in the Netherlands.

-Our company registration advisors in the Netherlands can offer more information on the characteristics of foundations.
+Our company registration advisors in the Netherlands can offer more information on the characteristics of a Dutch stichting.

 Foreigners who want to create foundations in the Netherlands must prepare a set of documents which must be notarized.
 These are the formation deed and the articles of association.

 While the deed of formation represents the memorandum and establishes the creation of the organization, the Articles of Association will determine the activities and the management of the Dutch stichting.
-An important aspect to keep in mind is that the Articles of Association must be in Dutch.
+An important aspect to keep in mind is that the Articles of Association must be in Dutch when setting up a foundation in the Netherlands.

 The documents through which the Dutch foundation is registered must contain the following information: